rstudio/visual-markdown-editing/docs/technical.md

 ---
 ```

-See the [Pandoc citations](https://pandoc.org/MANUAL.html#citations) documentation for additional information on bibliography formats.
+See the [pandoc citations](https://pandoc.org/MANUAL.html#citations) documentation for additional information on bibliography formats.

 ### Inserting Citations